 Timing the sale of a business can have a significant impact on the sales price.

-Multiples are significantly higher than in years past even in the current market environment, multiples for quality companies remain high Where the economy is in the business cycle is a critical consideration.
+Where the economy is in the business cycle is a critical consideration.
 If a client sold their business in 2006 when multiples were high, they may have received a high sale price.
 Fast forward a few years to 2009 or 2010, and if sellers could even find a buyer, the prices offered were among the lowest in years.
-Recently, the mergers and acquisitions industry has seen a great deal of activity, and multiples are significantly higher than in years past.
-Corporations and private equity firms have substantial amounts of cash on hand to make acquisitions.
-Such economic conditions may present great opportunities for well-positioned, closely held businesses.
-Although this could change in the future given current market conditions.
+Until recently, the mergers and acquisitions industry saw a great deal of activity, and multiples were significantly higher than in years past.
+Corporations and private equity firms had substantial amounts of cash on hand to make acquisitions.
+Such economic conditions presented great opportunities for well-positioned, closely held businesses.
+Over the last year or so, with rising interest rates and a less certain economy, fewer transactions are closing.
+It is important for business owners to consider the business cycle in deciding when to put their businesses up for sale.
+8 of 44 The decision to sell